-Redbubble is a marketplace, while Printful is a fulfillment service.
+Finding it hard to pick between Redbubble and Printful?
+Don't worry, many do.
+What many don't realize is they're choosing between two different business models: Redbubble is a marketplace, while Printful is a fulfillment service.
 They work very differently.

 Quick Verdict: Printful or Redbubble?

-Printful is best if you want to build a brand.
-You get full control over pricing, packaging, and customer experience.
-Plus, it links with every major online shopping platform.
+Printful is best if you want to build a brand: full control over pricing, packaging, and customer experience, plus integrations with every major shopping platform.
+Redbubble shines if you want a marketplace: instant access to its customer base, but fewer branding options and no integrations.

 What's the Difference Between Redbubble vs Printful?